ortus-boxlang/bx-ftp/readme.md

 > 📁 A comprehensive FTP client module for BoxLang that brings seamless file transfer capabilities to your applications!

-This module provides powerful FTP client functionality to the [BoxLang](https://boxlang.io) language, making it easy to connect to FTP servers, transfer files, and manage remote directories with minimal code.
+This module provides powerful FTP and SFTP client functionality to the [BoxLang](https://boxlang.io) language, making it easy to connect to FTP/SFTP servers, transfer files, and manage remote directories with minimal code.

 ## ✨ Features

 - 🌐 **FTP/FTPS/SFTP Support**: Connect to standard FTP, secure FTP, and SFTP servers
-- 📁 **Complete File Operations**: Upload, download, rename, and delete files
+- 📁 **Complete File Operations**: Upload, download, rename, and delete files on both FTP and SFTP
-- 📂 **Directory Management**: Create, remove, list, and navigate directories
+- 📂 **Directory Management**: Create, remove, rename, list, and navigate directories on both FTP and SFTP
 - 🔐 **Secure Connections**: Support for passive/active modes (FTP) and SSH key authentication (SFTP)
 - 🔑 **SSH Key Support**: SFTP with public/private key authentication and optional passphrases
 - 🎯 **Connection Pooling**: Named connections tracked globally via FTPService